-7.26.7.2 SCOPE:
+8.371.7.2 SCOPE:

-A. The regulations provide a systematic process for the individualized planning and implementation of a developmentally disabled resident's transition from the two large, state-operated institutional facilities into a community setting.

-B. The ITP process described in this document is intended to develop a proposed community placement for an individual based upon the individual's preferences and upon community service provider selections made generally by the individual's parent/guardian in consultation with the individual.
-As specified in Activity 19, below, the placement proposal developed by this process is subject to the department of health review of the cost of the individual's plan and/or aggregate costs.
+- A. The regulations provide a systematic process for the individualized planning and implementation of a developmentally disabled resident's transition from the two large, state-operated institutional facilities into a community setting. - B. The ITP process described in this document is intended to develop a proposed community placement for an individual based upon the individual's preferences and upon community service provider selections made generally by the individual's parent/guardian in consultation with the individual.
+As specified in Activity 19, below, the placement proposal developed by this process is subject to the health care authority review of the cost of the individual's plan or aggregate costs.